Skip to content

 Dates to Know for Switching to a Safe Harbor Plan

-If you already have a different type of plan, you can always amend your offering to take advantage of safe harbor benefits, but here's a deadline to keep in mind:
+If you already have a different type of plan, you can always amend your offering to take advantage of safe harbor benefits.
+The deadline to amend your plan with Vestwell is October 25, 2024.*

-Overall, there are benefits to any type of retirement offering, but a safe harbor plan can be a smart decision for many companies, particularly small business owners.
+Overall, there are benefits to any type of retirement offering, but a safe harbor plan can be a smart decision for many companies.

 Start Your Safe Harbor 401(k) Plan

-If you are an employer interested in setting up a 401(k) account for your business, you can contact Vestwell to determine if you are eligible to receive generous tax credits from SECURE 2.0, which can cover up to 100% of your retirement plan costs for the first three years of service.
+If you are an employer interested in setting up a 401(k) plan for your business, you can contact Vestwell to determine if you are eligible to receive generous tax credits from the SECURE Act 2.0, which can cover up to 100% of your retirement plan costs for the first three years of service.
 Interested?
 Start your safe harbor search here.